zk90/jekyll-1/lessons/working-with-web-pages.md

 Finally, some web pages allow you to enter queries.
-The Old Bailey Online website, for example, is laid out in such a way that you can request a particular page within it by using a query string.
+The Old Bailey Online website, for example, is laid out in such a way that you can request a particular page within it by using a *query string*.
 The following URL will take you to a search results page for criminal record trials containing the word “arsenic”.